-Sing, choirs of angels, Sing in exultation, Sing, all ye citizens of heaven above; 'Glory to God In the highest'.
+Sing, choirs of angels,

+Sing in exultation,

+Sing, all ye citizens of heaven above;

+'Glory to God In the highest.'
+O come, let us adore him, O come, let us adore him, O come, let us adore him, Christ the Lord.

-Yea, Lord, we greet thee, Born this happy morning, Jesu, to thee be glory given; Word of the Father, Now in flesh appearing.
+Yea, Lord, we greet thee, Born this happy morning, Jesu, to thee be glory given;

+Word of the Father,